Cindy McCain Says Democrats Can Win Arizona In 2020

 “I think John provided a lot of cover for other members,” she opined, adding that she is “not seeing” anything similar in the United States Senate.

-The late senator’s widow explained that she believes congressional Republicans are unwilling to stand up to Trump because they fear electoral backlash.
+The late senator’s widow explained that she believes congressional Republicans are unwilling to stand up to Trump because they fear an electoral backlash.
 GOP lawmakers, McCain said, want to get re-elected, so they have chosen to stay silent.

 She added, however, that Republicans have to “at some point” do what many expect them to do.